-To prevent the loss of data on disks not involved in the reinstallation, involve only the root disk in the reinstallation procedure.
+To prevent the loss of data on disks not involved in the reinstallation, involve only the root disk and any other disks that contain portions of the operating system in the reinstallation procedure.
+For example, if the /usr file system is configured on a separate disk, leave that disk connected.
 Several of the automatic options for installation access disks other than the root disk without requiring confirmation from the administrator.
-Disconnect all other disks containing volumes from the system prior to reinstalling the operating system.

-Disconnecting the other disks ensures that they are unaffected by the reinstallation.
-For example, if the operating system was originally installed with a home file system on the second disk, it can still be recoverable.
-Removing the second disk ensures that the home file system remains intact.
+Disconnect all other disks containing volumes (or other data that should be preserved) prior to reinstalling the operating system.
+For example, if you originally installed the operating system with the home file system on a separate disk, disconnect that disk to ensure that the home file system remains intact.

-Reinstalling the operating system
+Reinstall the operating system

 Once any failed or failing disks have been replaced and disks not involved with the reinstallation have been detached, reinstall the operating system as described in your operating system documentation.
-Install the operating system prior to installing any Veritas software.
+Install the operating system prior to installing VxVM.